dxos/cli/packages/cli-app/README.md

 - build: This generates the ditribution files along with configuration specific for the given app.yml
 - publish: Upload the dist folder to IPFS.
 Update the hash in the app.yml
-- register: Use app.yml to generate a record in WNS.
+- register: Use app.yml to generate a record in Registry.

 All this operations can be resumed with one command:

 > You could use optional `--name` argument in order to assign specific name to the record.

 ```
-$ dx app deploy --name "wrn://dxos/application/example"
+$ dx app deploy --name "dxn://dxos/application/example"
 ```

 ### Build app.